 Chocolate Bacon Roses

-Who wouldn’t want to receive bacon roses on Valentine’s Day?
-Let’s face it: real roses are kinda boring, been there, done that.
+What mom wouldn’t want to receive bacon roses on Mother’s Day?
+Let’s face it: real roses are kinda boring and pointless.
 Sure, they smell good, but BACON roses smell 1 million times better!
 And bacon roses definitely taste better… And now they can be just as pretty.
-We used red and milk chocolate to create a “realistic” looking rose that any one would be delighted to receive.
+We used red and milk chocolate to create a “realistic” looking rose that any mom would be delighted to receive on her special day.
+This recipe is also perfect for Valentine’s Day.
 You can use whatever type of chocolate you prefer.
 Colored melting chocolates are available at Michael’s or you can dye white chocolate using either powdered or oil-based food coloring.

 1 lb. thick-cut bacon